-If approved, AV-101 is expected to face competition from drug products that are already on the market, as well as those in clinical development.
-In particular, we expect that AV-101 will face competition from prostanoids available in oral form as Orenitram (United Therapeutics Corporation, or United Therapeutics) and Uptravi (Janssen Pharmaceuticals, Inc., or Janssen), by inhalation as Tyvaso (United Therapeutics), and by infusion as Remodulin (United Therapeutics), which are existing drug products indicated for the treatment of PAH, potential new entrants such as sotatercept (Acceleron Pharma, Inc., a wholly-owned subsidiary of Merck & Co., Inc., or Merck), rodatristat ethyl (Altavant Sciences, Inc.) and/or, seralutinib (Gossamer Bio, Inc.), as well as generic equivalents of Tyvaso following the expiry of Tyvaso's patent in 2018.
-On October 15, 2018, United Therapeutics Corporation, or United Therapeutics, and MannKind closed their worldwide exclusive licensing and collaboration agreement for the development and commercialization of a dry powder formulation of treprostinil, an investigational product currently being evaluated in clinical trials for the treatment of PAH.
-Under the agreement, United Therapeutics will be responsible for global development, regulatory and commercial activities.
-MannKind will manufacture clinical supplies and initial commercial supplies of the product while long-term commercial supplies will be manufactured by United Therapeutics.
-On February 24, 2022, United Therapeutics announced a delay with FDA but that they expect this dry powder treprostinil could be approved by the FDA in the summer of 2022, if not earlier.
-On November 8, 2021, Liquidia Corporation announced that they received tentative approval for the treatment of PAH to improve exercise ability in adult patients with New York Heart Association (NYHA) Functional Class II-III symptoms from the FDA for Yutrepia, a dry powdered formulation of Treprostinil which may receive final approval in October 2022 or earlier upon resolution of on-going litigation with United Therapeutics.
-Additionally, we are aware that Arena Pharmaceuticals, Inc., or Arena, has commenced a Phase 3 trial evaluating ralinepag, an oral prostanoid product for the treatment of patients suffering from PAH.
-On January 24, 2019, Arena and United Therapeutics closed on a global license agreement for ralinepag.
-Under the agreement, United Therapeutics is now responsible for the development, manufacture and commercialization of ralinepag.
-These collaborations may accelerate competition for AV-101.
-Finally, we are aware that Tenax Therapeutics, Inc. and Aerami Therapeutics, Inc. are developing imatinib for PAH and have initiated Phase 1 trials.
+If approved, AV-101 is expected to face competition from drug products that are already on the market, as well as those in clinical development for PAH.
+In particular, we expect that AV-101 will face competition from branded and/or generic prostanoids available in oral form as Orenitram (United Therapeutics Corporation, or United Therapeutics) and Uptravi (Janssen Pharmaceuticals, Inc., or Janssen), by inhalation as Tyvaso and Tyvaso DPI (United Therapeutics), and Ventavis (Janssen) and by infusion as Remodulin (United Therapeutics) Flolan (GSK) and Veletri (Janssen), which are existing drug products indicated for the treatment of PAH.
+Potential new prostanoid entrants include Yutrepia (Liquidia Corporation) which has received tentative FDA approval pending resolution of ongoing litigation with United Therapeutics).
+Additional drugs in development for PAH outside of the prostanoid pathway include sotatercept (Acceleron Pharma, Inc., a wholly-owned subsidiary of Merck & Co., Inc., or Merck), rodatristat ethyl (Enzyvant, Inc.), MK-5475 (Merck & Co., Inc.), and seralutinib (Gossamer Bio, Inc.).
+Finally, we are aware that Tenax Therapeutics, Inc. and Aerami Therapeutics, Inc. have announced they intend to develop imatinib for PAH and have completed Phase 1 studies with their respective formulations.

 We believe that AV-101, if approved, could be used prior to or in combination with prostanoids, and in combination with existing front-line agents such as the oral PDE5 inhibitors, including Revatio (Pfizer Inc.) and Adcirca (United Therapeutics); the sGC stimulator Adempas (Bayer AG); and oral ERAs, including Tracleer (Janssen), Letairis (Gilead Sciences, Inc.) and Opsumit (Janssen).
-PAH is also an active indication for investigational drugs, and we may face competition in the future from sotatercept (Acceleron Pharma, Inc., a wholly-owned subsidiary of Merck), rodatristat ethyl (Altavant Sciences, Inc.) and/or, seralutinib (Gossamer Bio, Inc.).

 Many of our competitors have significantly greater financial, technical, manufacturing, marketing, sales and supply resources and experience than we do.
 If we successfully obtain approval for AV-101, we will face competition based on many different factors, including the safety and effectiveness of AV-101, the ease with which AV-101 can be administered and the extent to which patients accept the inhaled route of administration, the timing and scope of regulatory approvals for AV-101, the availability and cost of manufacturing, marketing and sales capabilities, price, reimbursement coverage and patent position.
 Competing products could present superior treatment alternatives, by being more effective, safer, less expensive or marketed and sold more effectively than AV-101.
 Competitive products may make any products we develop obsolete or noncompetitive before we recover the expense of developing and commercializing AV-101.
 Such competitors could also recruit our employees, which could negatively impact our level of expertise and our ability to execute our business plan.